json-schema-language/json-schema-language-go/README.md

 ## Usage

-See [the docs] for more detailed usage, but at a high level, here's how you parse schemas and validate input data against them:
+See [the docs][docs] for more detailed usage, but at a high level, here's how you parse schemas and validate input data against them:

 ```golang
 import (